 No One Internally Has Time to Manage It

-It’s not neglect—it’s reality.
-When proposals are due and projects are active, website updates never quite rise to the top.
+This is not neglect but an indication of reality.
+When proposals are due and projects are active, website updates are deprioritized.

 You're Competing Against Firms Who Got This Right

-You often beat these competitors on technical capability, experience, and relationships.
-But online, they look more credible than you.
+You often surpass competitors in technical capability, experience, and relationships.
+However, their online presence appears more credible.

 Their websites are modern, mobile-friendly, and easy to navigate.
 They showcase relevant projects with professional photography, detailed team credentials, and clear case studies.